 Step 5 – An alternative way of doing this is to tap the “Add New” icon in Google Drive.
 This will open your folder window.
 From here, you can find the location of the files you need to upload.
 Once you find them and select them, click on the “Upload” button.

-There you are, you have successfully transferred files from Dropbox to Google Drive.
+There you are.
+You have successfully transferred files from Dropbox to Google Drive.
 As you can see, the process is pretty simple and straightforward.
-The only challenge with this process is when you need to transfer very large files.
+The only challenge with this process is when you need to transfer huge files.
 In this case, the speed of the process depends on your internet connection and the file size.

-The debate on which is better between Dropbox and Google Drive is one that will go on almost infinitely.
+The debate on which is better between Dropbox and Google Drive will go on almost infinitely.
 Both storage services are by far the most famous on the planet today.
 They are both efficient and provide users with the opportunity to sync with many other platforms.

 Each of them comes with affordable plans.
 As a result, picking one over the other is a tad too difficult.
 The idea is to find the one that matches your needs more.
 Before we dive deep into comparing these cloud storage services, it is important to note that they allow: